P4nd4233/personal--blogg/tp_link-2.md

 So if we can use that type of interface to interact with the device on a level that is not possible other way.
 It gives us access that only the Manufacturer/Developer was intended to have.
 And in our case we want exactly that.
 There are many videos online covering exactly what we can do, and how we do it.

-Because you don't want to brick your hardware, since you are installing something that is custom, always a good practice is having a backup plan if something goes wrong.
+Because you don't want to brick your hardware, since you are installing something that is custom, always a good practice is having a backup plan, since you don't know what can happen.
-If the wifi and lan does not respond and something goes wrong during the upgrade process, and for further use of the router, it is good to have alternative interface option.
-We will use the router's built in UART serial console <a href="https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter" target="_blank">[1]</a>.
+If the wifi and lan does not respond and something goes wrong during the upgrade process, we can debug the router this way.
+And for further use of the router, it is good to have alternative interface option.
+We will use the built in UART serial console <a href="https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter" target="_blank">[1]</a>.
 By doing this you can get direct access to the router's bootloader and flash firmware this way.
 More on that can be found on "Debricking" on the OpenWRT site.<a href="https://openwrt.org/toh/tp-link/tl-wr740n" target="blank">[2]</a> In ver 2 of this particular model, it is a little bit quirky, but still works, since most devices have through holes on the PCB, which are very distinguishable, our does not.
 Although with some googling we can find that there are probe points on the board, which are the RX and TX pins use for the UART communications.

 <a href="pics/networking/tplink/tp-link-uart-1.jpg" target="_blank"><img src="pics/networking/tplink/tp-link-uart-1.jpg"></a> <br>
 And if we test with the multimeter, indeed the labeling is correct. <strong>TP4</strong> is <strong>TX</strong> and <strong>TP5</strong> is <strong>RX</strong>.